-Inland Fisheries Ireland, the state agency responsible for the protection, management and conservation of freshwater fish and their habitats, is pleased to publish the results from our gender pay gap report for 2022.
-The data was taken from the 'snapshot' date of June 30th, 2022.
+Inland Fisheries Ireland, the state agency responsible for the protection, management and conservation of freshwater fish and their habitats, is pleased to publish our gender pay gap report for 2023.
+The data was taken from the 'snapshot' date of June 30th, 2023.
 The gender pay gap is an analysis of the difference between what men and women earn in the workplace, and as an organisation with more than 250 employees, Inland Fisheries Ireland is required by law to publish our gender pay gap figures on our website, which is www.FisheriesIreland.ie.